SMI/dicompixelanon/doc/dicom_redact.md

 specify `--dicom` to find only that path in the database/CSV.
 If reading from a CSV and no DICOM has been specified then all filenames listed in the CSV will be redacted.

+If the image is an UltraSound and has a set of regions defined within its metadata ("SequenceOfUltrasoundRegions") then the `--remove-ultrasound-regions` option will redact all of the areas outside of those regions (the regions are assumed to be defining the useful parts of the image).

 The CSV file is expected to have (at least) these columns, in any order:
 ```